2016 6 Hours of Spa-Francorchamps: Race

 Upfront, the No. 5 Toyota increased its lead over the No. 8 Audi to 38.778 seconds, while the first Audi moved into 12th position.
-The No. 1 Porsche returned to the pit lane for a change of front axle and fell down the order in LMP1 because of different tyre speeds of the vehicle's front wheels.
+The No. 1 Porsche returned to the pit lane for a change of motor–generator unit on the front axle and gearbox because of different tyre speeds on the front wheels since the gearbox delivering the hybrid power was damaged.
+The car fell down the order in LMP1 after spending 1 hour and 40 minutes in the garage.
 G-Drive's No. 38 entry was issued a two-minute stop-and-go penalty for its role in the collision with the No. 95 Aston Martin.
 Fässler nearly placed Davidson into the grass at Stavelot while lapping the Extreme Speed Motorsports Ligier.
 Fässler then entered the pit lane for a replacement front bodywork.
 Gulf's Porsche car spun after contact with Emmanuel Collard's Ferrari at Rivage.
 The second full course caution was later necessitated when debris was located on three sections of the track.
 Davidson remained the leader at the restart, ahead of Duval.
 Davidson immediately increased his advantage over the latter.
 The No. 7 car hit the No. 36 Alpine at La Source, causing the latter to spin.
 The third round of pit stops commenced shortly afterwards when Audi and Toyota stopped for fuel and driver changes.
 Kraihamer's No. 13 Rebellion Racing vehicle hit the LMP2 leader Tor Graves in the No. 44 Manor Oreca, beaching his car on La Source's apex for a long period of time before rejoining the track.